dr-mushtaq/Academic-writing/Research Paper/METHODS.md

 **Example:** "A CNN-based model was developed using TensorFlow to classify the collected medical images."

 ##  7. Address Validity and Reliability
-Discuss how you ensured the research's credibility:
+**Discuss how you ensured the research's credibility:**
 - Reliability (e.g., consistent procedures).
 - Validity (e.g., tested survey questions).
 - Steps to minimize bias.

 Example: "The questionnaire was pre-tested with a small focus group to ensure clarity and reliability of responses."

+##  8. Highlight Limitations
+** Briefly note any constraints of your methodology (optional, but adds transparency):**
+- Sample size.
+- Scope limitations.
+**Example:** "The sample size was limited to 200 participants due to resource constraints, which may affect the generalizability of findings."

 # Tense